Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Reusable modules for Mixed Autonomy

-\textbf{Control laws:} Six of the actors are dictated by a single learned control law for both acceleration and lane changes (continuous action representation).
+\textbf{Control laws:} Six of the actors are dictated by a single learned control law for both acceleration and lane changes (continuous action representation)\newCathyTwo{; that is, $\mathcal{A} = \mathbb{R}^{2m}$ for $m=6$}.
 The rest are dictated by IDM for longitudinal control and the lane changing model of SUMO for lateral control.

 \textbf{Initialization:} The vehicles are evenly spaced in the track, using both lanes, and six AVs are placed together in sequence, all in the outer lane.